we've got signatures, help us get to 100,000

 Over seventy percent of the global food crops are pollinated by bees.

-This means that since 2006, the American bee population has plummeted from 4.5 million honey- producing hives to a scant 860,000.
+American honeybee colonies have been dying at a rate of about 30% per year, every year, since 2006.
+Since 1947, the American bee population has plummeted from 6 million honey-producing hives to just 2.5 million.
 Worse, that number is still dropping.

 Rampant pesticide use is a major cause of bee deaths.